Ghepes/checkout-integration/README.md

 On the satellite web checkout it is blocked by CROS !!!
-And you need to attach a CROS script in the satellite checkout to accept making requests.
+And you need to attach a CROS script in the satellite checkout to accept making requests for Domain.